 MOD IAP/76A2/1

-RESOLUTION 189 (REV. DUBAI, 2018)
+RESOLUTION 189 (REV. Bucharest, 2022)

 Assisting Member States to combat and deter mobile device theft

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

 recalling

-Resolution 196 (Rev. Dubai, 2018) of this conference, on protecting telecommunication service users/consumers,
+a) Resolution 196 (Rev. [Dubai, 2018]) of this conference, on protecting telecommunication service users/consumers;

+b) Resolution 174 (Rev. Dubai, 2018) of this Conference, on ITU's role with regard to international public policy issues relating to the risk of illicit use of ICTs;

+c) Resolution 97 (Rev. Geneva, 2020) of the World Telecommunication Standardization Assembly (WTSA), on combating mobile telecommunication device theft;

+d) Resolution 84 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC), on the role of telecommunications/ICTs in combating and dealing with counterfeit telecommunication/ICT devices;

+e) Resolution 64 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC), on protecting and supporting users/consumers of telecommunication/ICT services,

 considering

-a) that the positive impact of mobile telecommunications, technological progress and the great coverage and development generated by all related services have made the increasing penetration of mobile devices, including smartphones, possible because of the multiple benefits provided;
+a) that the positive impact of mobile telecommunications, technological progress and development generated by all related services have made the increasing penetration of mobile telecommunication/ICT devices;

 b) that thieves steal expensive personal commodities, including mobile devices;